 Access to safe and effective agricultural and veterinary (agvet) chemicals is important to Australian agricultural and livestock industries, the community and the environment.
 The Australian Government has committed $25.7 million over eleven years from 2014-15 to 2024-25 to help farmers gain improved access to agvet chemicals.
-Approximately $13.9 million of the committed funding has been approved so far to assist with data generation to support an application to the Australian Pesticides and Veterinary Medicines Authority (APVMA) that seeks to gain, maintain or broaden access to priority uses of agvet chemicals. $8 million of the committed funding is available, over four years, from 2021-22 to continue the grants program.
+Approximately $15.9 million of the committed funding has been approved so far to assist with data generation to support applications to the Australian Pesticides and Veterinary Medicines Authority (APVMA) that seek to gain, maintain or broaden access to priority uses of agvet chemicals. $8 million of the committed funding is available, over four years, from 2021-22 to continue the grants program.

 A number of other activities have also been funded through the commitment.

 To date 226 grants, totalling $15.9 million have been awarded.